 Soraya said: “As Ambassadors, working in the community, we know we have the full support of our stakeholders, partnership organisations, and the teaching profession, plus the children and young people themselves – whose lived experiences expose the damage done to this generation by the pandemic.

 Please sign this petition to help us immediately deliver a holistic, one stop shop well-being package in schools in association with our partners with the aim of ensuring this is included on the new curriculum.

 Our children and young people’s future depends on it!”

-Now #TGAO are petitioning the Parliament I work for, its time for me to swiftly step aside to focus on my more professional paid for projects , and my ever urgent activism – of course!
+FOR THE RECORD: Now #TGAO are petitioning the Parliament I work for, its time for me to swiftly step aside to focus on my more professional projects – and my ever urgent activism, of course.

 Sue Vincent-Jones, writing as Mrs SVJ, is a Barry born journalist, editor, and communications specialist.
 She blogs about Barry – and her life in the wider world, through the eyes of a, quirky and queer, local girl done good.